 The best research is inquiry based and allows for serendipity.
 A scholar needs to sharpen research questions and search skills simultaneously and with sensitivity to the ways questions and sources affect each other.
 The available evidence may invite a new thesis, require a revised approach, or even suggest a new field of exploration.
 This intensive week is not designed to advance participants’ individual research projects.
 Rather, it aims to cultivate a habit of curiosity into primary sources with exercises that engage participants’ research interests.
 It is offered to help early-stage graduate students develop a set of research-oriented literacies as they explore the Folger’s rich collections.
 With the guidance of visiting faculty and Folger staff, up to two dozen participants will examine bibliographical tools and their logics, hone their early modern book description skills, and improve their understanding of the cultural and technological histories of texts.
 Participants will ask reflexive questions about the nature of primary sources, the collections that house them, and the tools whereby one can access them.

-Organizers: Kathleen Lynch and Owen Williams are, respectively, Executive Director and Assistant Director of Scholarly Programs for the Folger Institute.
+Organizers: Kathleen Lynch and Owen Williams are, respectively, Executive Director and Associate Director of Scholarly Programs for the Folger Institute.
 Elisa Oh is Associate Professor of English at Howard University.